-AdaptNow! - Building on the successful townhall style hypothetical event previously undertaken by Resilient South and Resilient East (called Hot, Hot, Hot), the AdaptWest event focused on the cascading impacts of heatwave, bushfire smoke, heatwave and flood risk.
+AdaptNow! - Building on the hypothetical event previously undertaken by Resilient South and Resilient East (called Hot, Hot, Hot), the AdaptNow event focused on the cascading impacts of heatwave, bushfire smoke, power outages and flood risk.

-The AdaptNow event was held on Wedneday 27th October at the beautiful Woodville Town Hall.
+The AdaptNow event was held on Wednesday 27th October 2021 at the beautiful Woodville Town Hall.

-If you were not able to join us on the night we recorded the event and have uploaded to YouTube and via the link below.
+If you were not able to join us on the night we recorded the event and click here to watch the whole event.

 When a chain of events occur, like weeks of extreme heat, with power failures and bushfire smoke impacting the metro area and storms that bring localised flooding, how would you and your community respond?